GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 When you complete the commit, you can monitor the test under _Actions_ bar at the top of github repository.
 If everything is working fine, then it will be finished without any errors!

 **FINAL NOTE**: https://github.com/kubranarci/testpipeline/tree/dev includes a run-ready pipeline with a results directory.
-If you haven't managed to complete it just yet, you can have a look.
+If you haven't managed to complete your workflow just yet, you can have a look.

 ### Sources